ChristopheCVB/strapi-plugin-soft-delete/README.md

   - ♻️ Entries can be restored with the `Restore` action.
 This will set the `softDeletedAt` field to `null` and `softDeletedBy` field to `null`.
     - Restoring an entry from the Soft Delete explorer will restore it to the Content Manager explorer.
       - ⚠️ Restoring a Single Type entry may replace the existing entry.
 This is because Single Types are unique and can only have one entry (although they're stored like collections in databse).
-      - ℹ️ Restoring a Collection Type entry will restore it in the Content Manager explorer without changing its fields, meaning that if the Content Type supports Draft & Publish and its publication state was published, it will be restored as published.
+      - ℹ️ Restoring a Content Type entry will restore it in the Content Manager explorer without changing its fields, meaning that if the Content Type supports Draft & Publish and its publication state was published, it will be restored as published.
   - 🗑️ Entries can be permanently deleted with the `Delete Permanently` action.
 This will delete the entry permanently from the databse.

 <!-- - You can still access the content type by using the `includeSoftDeleted` query parameter.
 This will return all the content types including the soft deleted ones. -->